 It is important to educate students, schools, teachers, school counselors, and administrators about this social issue at the middle school level because in 2021 and 2022, 420 victims of human trafficking were identified and supported in Orange County, according to the latest report by the Orange County Human Trafficking Task Force (OCHTTF).
 Female minor victims of sex trafficking make up the 2nd largest group of all of the human trafficking victims found in Orange County at 32% and male minor victims at 4%.
 Within the minor sex trafficking victim demographic, 10% were children 13 years old or under, 35% were 14 to 15 years old, and 55% were 16 to 17 years old.
 Between 2015 and 2022, 503 minors were identified by Orange County Social Services Agency as victims of commercial sexual exploitation; 70% of the victims were residents of Orange County.

-The "Know More, Do Better" event will not replace an entire unit on comprehensive sexual health.
+The 'Know More, Do Better' event will not replace an entire unit on comprehensive sexual health.
 Concepts like reproduction biology, STIs, contraceptives, sexual orientation, etc. will NOT be covered.
 Care will be given to discuss sensitive topics in developmentally appropriate ways, however, some of the topics discussed may go beyond grade level standards for 8th grade.
 Yet due to the concerning fact that 40% of the identified victims of sex trafficking and exploitation in Orange County are under the age of 18, the OCHTTF in collaboration with government and community-based partners, including the Orange County Department of Education, believe this event is necessary to prevent and protect our students from becoming victims of this crime.
-When asked they, they students, matter at last year's event, one student responded, "I matter for future generations making the world a better place."
+When asked why they, the students, matter at the inaguaral event, one student responded, "I matter for future generations making the world a better place."

 "A note of gratitude.
 I just wanted to say thank you for putting together a wonderful event!
 The speakers connected well with the students and the use of the slides helped make the presentations more engaging.
 It made a difficult subject more accessible.
 Thank you so much for being responsive to our needs.
 Great job and your work is making an impact."